-James Robertson Jennings, usually referred to professionally as Jim Jennings (b.
-1951), is an American experimental filmmaker and photographer.
+James Robertson Jennings, usually referred to professionally as Jim Jennings (1951-2022), was an American experimental filmmaker and photographer.
 His films have been screened at some dozen solo shows in the United States and Europe, from the Museum of Modern Art in New York City and the San Francisco Cinematheque to the Oberhausen Film Festival in Germany, International Film Festival Rotterdam in the Netherlands and the Viennale in Austria.
 His work has also been included in group shows at the Whitney Museum, The Toronto International Film Festival and the New York Film Festival’s “Views from the Avant Garde.”
 Jennings’ work has been shown at major venues since 1973, beginning at the Collective for Living Cinema.
 His black-and-white, silver gelatin photographic prints have been exhibited in gallery shows in New York City and are included in at least one, major art collection.

 Jennings was born in Danbury, Connecticut, and grew up at Tarrywile, the 820-acre estate of his ancestor, Industrialist Charles Darling Parks.
 The estate includes two houses now listed on the National Register of Historic Places, Hearthstone Castle and the Tarrywile Mansion, as well as gardens designed by Calvert Vaux.
 The grounds of Tarrywile contain 21 miles of hiking trails, a man-made lake as wide as the Housatonic River, and 2 large ponds, one of which was stocked with a variety of sport fish and turtles, while the other served as a swimming hole and skating rink.
 For many years, the Jennings family operated Tarrywile Dairy, a major supplier of milk to New York City, on the property.
 Despite the splendor of the estate, the Jennings lived what could be described as a 19th-Century, agrarian lifestyle, and as a child, Jennings did farm chores, such as baling hay and feeding goats.
 At that time, Danbury was most noted for The Danbury Fair, in which agricultural contests were held.